Rocket-007/Rocket-007.github.io/WhereTo_page.md

 **A MODE-7 Temple Runner Game Project**
-In this finished project i used another... another dope feature of love2d,
+In this finished project i used another... another dope feature of love2d called<b>"SHADERS"</b>,
-<b>"SHADERS"</b>.
+This also exposed me to the well known Graphics Shader Language, <b>GLSL</b> for OpenGL</b>.

 Through the use of this feature and some really cool libraries made by some guys at the forum,
 I was able to create a very well polished temple runner game
-that uses the MODE-7(you should probably google this yourself) old trick.
+that uses the MODE-7(you should probably google this yourself, trust me) old trick.

 Some of the features of the game include:
--saving and loading alot of stuff
+-saving and loading alot of stuff (like scores, time, coins, characters, total run distance, highest distance ran...)
 -in game shopping system
 -character selection
 -awesome reward on completing the game(unlocking everything)